4 days in January: Trump push for Capitol coda to 2020 vote

 JAN.
 5

 On Tuesday, the eve of Jan.
-6, according to Hutchinson, Trump asked Meadows to be in touch with two of the president’s associates — Roger Stone and Michael Flynn.
+6, according to Hutchinson, Trump asked Meadows to be in touch with two of the president’s associates — Roger Stone and Michel Flynn.

 Stone attended rallies for Trump in Washington and was photographed with multiple members of the Oath Keepers who were allegedly serving as his security detail, according to the committee.
 Both Stone and Flynn invoked their Fifth Amendment rights rather than testify before the committee.